Lemoncode/Angular-Architecture-Fundamentals/angular 6/Demos/13 communicate concurrent compenents/game-catalog/README.md

 ```typescript Component or Service
 // Listen for and respond to the notification
 ```
 *  So, how does the service broadcast this notification?
 The first technique that may come to mind is to use an EventEmitter because we basically want to emit an event.
-Earlier in this course, we used an EventEmitter with an Output decorator in a child component so it could send notifications to its parent.
+Earlier, we used an EventEmitter with an Output decorator in a child component so it could send notifications to its parent.
 In this example, we send out a notification every time the user changes the Filter by value.
 But the Output decorator technique shown here only allows communication between a child and its parent.

 ```typescript Child Component
 export class CriteriaComponent {